Casus Belli Engineering

 The Damage

-The damage from Casus Belli Engineering is substantial:
+The damage from Casus Belli Development is substantial:

 Good systems are destroyed.
 Foundations that worked, that were well-understood, that had years of refinement, are scrapped because they were adjacent to a failure.
 The organization loses institutional knowledge and proven solutions.